 Using the “jump-up step-down” method of doing box jumps seems like the best way to reduce the risk of an Achilles injury.
 The jump-down part of the exercise places the greatest load on the tendon.
 Jumping down off the box may not be the safest choice for high repetition work and should probably only be used by athletes looking to be competitive in doing high-rep box jumps for time.

 Anyone interested in watching the video of the guy tearing his Achilles can find it on this page.
-Just be aware he drops a swear word right after the injury so if watching at work don’t have the speakers on full blast.

 Photo Credit: bionicteaching